17 Myths You Shouldn’t Believe About Fitness After 50

 Myth: I’m injured—I should wait to start working out

-Doctors encourage people with knee or hip replacements to start moving as soon as possible; the reason is that keeping circulation strong and active can help speed healing.
+Doctors encourage people with hip or knee replacements to start moving as soon as possible; the reason is that keeping circulation strong and active can help speed healing.
 So if you have an injury, talk to your doctor or work with a trained professional to get back on your feet.
 “There is plenty of research that indicates a substantial pain benefit from starting a basic exercise program,” says McCann.
 “Improving strength and flexibility helps reduce joint irritability and improve joint lubrication.”
 He points to research demonstrating that exercise can reduce the psychological and emotional stress that can exacerbate pain.

 Myth: Always see a doctor before you start an exercise program

 According to Dustin Jones, PT, DPT, creator of the Senior Rehab Project, generally healthy people don’t need to consult with a doctor.
 “The American College of Sports Medicine has loosened its recommendations in order to get people moving!
 You should see a doctor before you start a program if you have any current symptoms or a history of cardiovascular, metabolic, or renal disease.
 Otherwise, just consider your current activity levels and gradually progress from there,” says Jones.
+Learn what can cause exercise-related chest pain (besides a heart attack).

 Myth: High-intensity interval training is dangerous

 Time and time again, research has demonstrated that high-intensity interval training (HIIT) is one of the most effective ways to get in shape.
 If you’re uncertain about this technique, sign up with a fitness professional to ensure success, Jones says, but remember that it’s a form of training that can be effective for people of all ages.
 “HIIT has even shown to be helpful for people that have heart disease and diabetes.”
-Here’s why HIIT is the best anti-aging workout.
+(Here’s why HIIT is the best anti-aging workout.)

 Myth: Squats will wreck my knees